Laying Down or Lying Down

 FAQs: Laying Down or Lying Down

-- Is it laying or lying on a chair?
+Is it laying or lying on the couch?

-It is lying in the hospital bed. - Is it lying or laying on the bed?
+Correct phrase is lying in the hospital bed.

 Conclusion